Frank Moya: Medical Malpractice Insurance

 In addition to his medical achievements, Moya is an accomplished businessman.
 In 1984, he founded the first successful medical malpractice insurance company for anesthesiologists, the Anesthesiologists Professional Assurance Company (APAC).
 Before Moya, medical malpractice insurance for anesthesiologist was either completely unobtainable or (later on) completely unaffordable, with premiums of as much as $125,000 per year per doctor in 1984.
 By organizing APAC in the Cayman Islands as a re-insurance company as a way to share the risk of insuring anesthesiologists, Moya made malpractice insurance achievable for the common anesthesiologist.
 APAC was later acquired by FPIC Insurance Group, Inc.

 Continuing Education Programs

-Moya also founded Frank Moya Continuing Education Programs for anesthesiologists and nurse anesthetists, serving as the company's CEO, Chairman, and President.
-The Continuing Education Programs provide both home-study programs that report to the American Association of Nurse Anesthetists (AANA) and medical seminars in exotic locales.
-Additionally, Moya has held the roles of Publisher and Editor-in-Chief of Current Reviews in Clinical Anesthesia and Current Reviews for Nurse Anesthetists for over 40 years.
+In 1964, Moya founded the continuing medical education programs, Current Reviews in Clinical Anesthesia, for anesthesiologists, Current Reviews for Nurse Anesthetists, and 3 annual anesthesia seminars, all of which are still ongoing today.
+He also funded the establishment of the first school for nurse anesthetists in the State of Florida, at Barry University.